kiro6/penetration-testing-notes/API/API description languages/WDSL/README.md

 ### portType element
-- notice the name attribute in service element in `<wsdl:port name="HacktheboxServiceSoapPort" ` in previous example and the name element in `	<wsdl:portType name="HacktheBoxSoapPort">`  here
+- notice the type attribute in binding element in ` type="tns:HacktheBoxSoapPort"` in previous example and the name element in `	<wsdl:portType name="HacktheBoxSoapPort">`  here
 ```xml
 	<wsdl:portType name="HacktheBoxSoapPort">
 		<!-- Login Operaion | PORT -->